Chaos Aquaculture Lava Flow Discosoma

-The Chaos Aquaculture Lava Flow Disco is one of the most beautiful red discosoma we have come across.
-This disco variety has a gorgeous red base color with with pink and white accents on the papillae.
-This mushroom is WYSIWYG
+The Chaos Aquaculture Lava Flow Disco is one of the most lovely red discosoma we have come across.
+This discosoma variety has a deep, cherry red base color with violet and pink accents.
+Tiny, red papillae protrude from the surface.
+This mushroom is WYSIWYG.

 Discosoma are corallimorphs, not true corals.
 They share traits in common with both corals and anemones yet are distinct enough to warrant their own classification.
 Discosoma are some of the easiest additions to our reef tanks.
 They are tolerant of a wide range of tank parameters, making them an excellent addition to almost any saltwater aquarium.
 They sometimes find a home in fish-only type aquariums with fish that are not considered reef safe, such as groupers, angels, and lionfish.
 This is because the corallimorphs can survive in high-nutrient conditions typical in fish-only systems with large messy fish.
 Most corals struggle in high-nitrate tanks.
 Some of the most beautiful fish in the hobby cannot be kept in reef aquariums because they eat coral.
 Most fish, however, do not find mushrooms appetizing.
 Even reef fish that are notorious corallivores, such as butterflyfish and angels, do not go out of their way to eat mushrooms.
 If you have a fish-only tank and miss corals, consider trying a few mushrooms.